Half Steps Lead to Failure

-Companies choose to alter their channel strategies for several reasons.
+Companies choose to alter their channel management plan for several reasons.
 Some identify that a different channel ecosystem is a better fit for their business model or industry.
 They also identify that the original channel plan did not meet goals and expectations.

-Here are the most common areas companies revisit when altering their channel programs:
+Here are the most common areas companies revisit when altering their channel management plans:

 • How accurate was your initial hypothesis on which companies were the best fit?
 Were you correct about which companies would be most interested in working with you?

 • Did your incentives turn out to be enough to motivate partners to behave in ways that boosted business?

 • Are the activities and metrics you set forth creating partner success?